atari-monk/templates/docs/docs.md

 # **Docs Template**

 ### **Folder Structure**
-This repository provides template files to set up a new project with a `docs` folder.
+Template files to set up a new project with a `docs` folder.
 It includes an organized structure:

 ```plaintext
 docs/